Frequently Asked Questions

 What can I do to improve my postoperative recovery?

-Before and after surgery, our practice nurse Ann will provide you with information and instructions on what to do / what not to do after surgery to help your recovery.
-Ann is available to answer any questions during this time, please don't hesitate to contact our rooms.
+Before and after surgery, our practice nurse will provide you with information and instructions on what to do / what not to do after surgery to help your recovery.
+Our nurse is available to answer any questions during this time, please don't hesitate to contact our rooms.

 After surgery, who can I call after hours to get assistance?